spurll/lunch/readme.md

 Instructions
 ------------

-The config.py file contains values for HOST and SERVER_NAME for local testing and for running deployed on your own server.
-Comment out the appropriate line (and, if deploying, edit the SERVER_NAME appropriately).
-Make note of the PORT number specified, as this is also required to connect.
 Before running for the first time, run db_create.py.
 Then simply execute run.py.

 Bugs and Feature Requests
 =========================